The Buck Stops With You Preventing (Attention all cooks!)

 Use utensils or patty papers instead of hands to get the raw meat from the drawer to the grill.

 In addition to a line-up from the front of the house with daily specials, have a food safety line-up in your kitchen each day.
 The repetition of information has proven to be highly successful in remembering things.

 Ask each cook to identify the highest food safety risks in their station. (cross-contamination, temperature abuse, improper sanitation)

 Review the requirements to wash, rinse and sanitize equipment, not just sanitize and how often.

 These are a handful of suggestions to get you thinking.
-Walk through your own kitchen and think about where things could go wrong and start creating your plan right then and there.
-Food safety cannot take second place to getting a station set-up and the food out quickly.
+Walk through your kitchen and think about where things could go wrong, and start creating your plan right then and there.
+Food safety cannot take second place to get a station set up and the food out quickly.
 Your cooks need to understand they are the last line of defense, and it is required to cook raw proteins to the proper temperatures, not just a good idea.

 Here is the full story on Hunter Browning.